BES-QSIG/docs/introduction_to_markdown.md

     occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-We use GitHub flavoured markdown so for syntax code colouring, the code block is specified using three \` and the name of the language at the beginning of the code block and three \`  at the end.
+For syntax code colouring, the code block is specified using three \` and the name of the language at the beginning of the code block and three \`  at the end.
 For example, this block of `R` code ....

     ```R
     greeting <- 'Hello world!'